DrPaulBrewer/gridvoting/README.md

 The software has also run (without Colab) on a local computer with a Nvidia gaming GPU, and remote computers with industrial Nvidia A100 GPUs.

 ## requirements
-* NVIDIA GPU with minimum of 16GB GPU memory to duplicate simulations reported in the above paper
+* Nvidia GPU with minimum of 16GB GPU memory to duplicate simulations reported in the above paper
+* Nvidia CUDA drivers (except on Google Colab, where CUDA is pre-installed)
 * Python 3
 * **all** of these Python 3 scientific computing modules (all except cupy are pre-installed on Google Colab, and [cupy can be installed from these instructions](https://docs.cupy.dev/en/stable/install.html)):
   - numpy